Short of the Week

 Feathers

 Typically, finding a great short film feels like a serendipitous discovery.
 It is the nature of a medium shaped by relatively “unproven” filmmakers that when the confluence of idea, talent, and (usually) meager means produces greatness, it is a joyful anomaly.
 While a great short often presages the arrival of a major new talent, this is usually only recognized in hindsight—the future stars that come from shorts are made, rather than received.
-The sheer improbability of a short film being great is reflected in the works themselves—while created with great effort and passion, they tend to be hedged-bets that exhibit a clarity of purpose and a freshness of vision, but also a certain modesty of ambition.
+The sheer improbability of a short film being great is reflected in the works themselves—while created with tremendous effort and passion, they tend to be hedged-bets that exhibit a clarity of purpose and a freshness of vision, but also a certain modesty of ambition.

 Rare therefore is the short film that aims to be capital-C “Cinema” with all the weighty connotations that term implies.
 Rarer still is a filmmaker who, in self-consciously pursuing greatness, has so primed the short film community in advance to receive it.
 Feathers and its writer/director, A.V.
 Rockwell are examples of these rarities—the film is a massive swing from a gifted storyteller whose rise has received support from such a procession of institutional gatekeepers that, at this point, her continued elevation to mainstream prominence now seems preordained.